goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/reranking-and-combining-results/05-bert-dense-retrievers-require-interpolation-with-bm25-to-be-good.md

 They also show that drs not interpolated with bm25, perform poorly with respect to deep evaluation measures.

 Why?
-Since dr are better at modelling strong releenace signals than bm25.
+Since dr are better at modeling strong releenace signals than bm25.

 ## Do DR encode the same relevance signals as BM25